Our offer for children with SEND

 The SEND Team

 At Wath Central, there are a number of people who you may come into contact with, in addition to your child's class teacher, regarding any special educational needs.
-Mrs Shaw is our school Special Educational Needs and Disabilities Coordinator.
-She is supported by Mrs Breedon and Mrs Brown - each of whom have a wide range of knowledge regarding SEND.
+Mrs Shaw is our school Special Educational Needs and Disabilities Coordinator and is supported by a team each of whom have a wide range of knowledge and expertise.

 Mrs A Shaw